Connor McDavid: Junior

 McDavid joined the Otters for the 2012–13 season, where he scored his first OHL goal on September 21, in an 8–2 loss to the London Knights.
 That October, he was named the OHL Rookie of the Month after recording at least one point in all 10 games he played.
 He took home the award again in November with a rookie-leading 17 points in 13 games.
 That same month, McDavid became the youngest OHL player ever to participate in the Subway Super Series.
 In January and February, the physical toll of moving from minor to junior hockey, as well as frustration playing for the last-place Otters, limited McDavid's effectiveness on the ice, and his scoring began to slow.

 On March 10, 2013, despite the Otters falling 6–4 to the Owen Sound Attack, McDavid picked up his 37th assist of the season, setting a franchise record for rookie assists.
 It was also his 62nd point of the season, tying with Tim Connolly for the most rookie points in Otters history.
-He went on to record four more points in the regular season, breaking Connolly's record.
+He recorded four more points in the regular season, breaking Connolly's record.
 McDavid finished his rookie season with 25 goals and 41 assists in 63 regular season games, second in scoring to Nikolay Goldobin among all OHL rookies.
 In addition to being named to the OHL First All-Rookie Team, McDavid took home the 2013 Emms Family Award for OHL rookie of the year.
-He was also a finalist for CHL Rookie of the Year, a title which ultimately went to Valentin Zykov of the Baie-Comeau Drakkar.
+He was also a finalist for CHL Rookie of the Year, a title which went to Valentin Zykov of the Baie-Comeau Drakkar.